jefftranter/6502/basic/BasicComputerGames/README.md

 this on other systems).

 Blackjack.bas, CivilWar.bas, and SuperStarTrek.bas will not run on a
-system with only 8K of RAM and have not been tested.
+system with only 8K of RAM.